-8. Financial Management (2 CFR 200.302) and Internal Controls
+8. Financial Management (2 CFR 200.302) and Internal Controls (2 CFR 200.303)

-- 8.1 Your financial management systems must meet standards described in §200.302(b)(1) through (b)(7), including: - 8.1.a Accurate identification of Federal award data, financial results, and the ability to provide source documentation upon request. - 8.1.b Written procedures for determining the allowability of costs and for managing payments.
+- 8.1 Your financial management systems must meet standards described in §200.302(b)(1) through (b)(7), including: - 8.1.a Accurate identification of Federal award data, financial results, and the ability to provide source documentation upon request. - 8.1.b Written procedures for determining the allowability of costs and for managing payments. - 8.2 You must establish and maintain effective internal controls over your award and provide reasonable assurance that you are managing the award in compliance with Federal statutes, regulations, and the terms and conditions of the award.
+See recommended compliance documentation at §200.303(a).

-8.2 You must establish and maintain effective internal controls over your award and provide reasonable assurance that you are managing the award in compliance with Federal statutes, regulations, and the terms and conditions of the award.
-See recommended compliance documentation (§200.303).
+9. General Procurement Standards (2 CFR 200.317-.326)

-9. General Procurement Standards (2 CFR 200.318-.326)
+- 9.1 The non-federal entity must have and use documented procurement procedures, consistent with State, local, and tribal laws and regulations and the standards of this section, for the acquisition of property or services required under a Federal award or subaward.
+The non-Federal entity's documented procurement procedures must conform to the procurement standards as set forth in 2 CFR 200.317-326. - 9.1.a You should have written procedures to ensure that contractors or recipients, with whom you intend to do business, are not debarred or suspended prior to the award or payment of Federal funds (2 CFR 180 Subpart C). - 9.1.b Your procurement contracts must contain provisions as described in Appendix II to Part 200-Contract Provisions for Non-Federal Entity Contracts under Federal Awards. - 9.2 You must maintain records sufficient to detail the history of any procurement under your Arts Endowment award §200.317(i).

-- 9.1 You must use your own documented procurement standards, which reflect applicable State and local laws and regulations, when procuring personal property and services under a Federal award.
-Awards made after October 1, 2017, must use procurement standards consistent with the requirements described in the 2 CFR sections noted above. - 9.1.a You should have written procedures to ensure that contractors or recipients are not debarred or suspended prior to the payment or award of Federal funds (2 CFR 180 Subpart C). - 9.1.b In addition, your procurement contracts must contain provisions as described in Appendix II to Part 200-Contract Provisions for non-Federal Entity Contracts under Federal Awards. - 9.2 You may be able to take advantage of the flexibilities found by using procedures for micro-purchases (§200.320(a)), which have a current threshold of \$3,5001 or less, and small purchases (§200.320(b)), which have a current threshold of \$150,000 or less (Simplified Acquisition Threshold). - 9.3 We may ask to review your procurement policy, plans, and other documents such as requests for proposals and independent cost estimates (§200.324).
+9.3 Methods of procurement to be followed 200.320.